 On the other hand, ethical dilemmas are extremely complicated challenges that cannot be easily solved.
-Therefore, the ability to find the optimal solution for ethical dilemmas is critical to everyone.
+Therefore, the ability to find the optimal solution in such situations is critical to everyone.

-Every person can encounter an ethical dilemma in almost every aspect of his life, including personal, social, and professional.
+Every person may encounter an ethical dilemma in almost every aspect of their life, including personal, social, and professional.

-The biggest challenge of ethical dilemma is that it does not offer an obvious solution that would comply with ethical norms.
-Throughout the history of humanity, people always faced ethical dilemmas, and philosophers aimed and worked to find solutions to the problems.
+The biggest challenge of an ethical dilemma is that it does not offer an obvious solution that would comply with ethics al norms.
+Throughout the history of humanity, people have faced such dilemmas, and philosophers aimed and worked to find solutions to them.

 - Refute the paradox (dilemma): The situation must be carefully analyzed.
 In some cases, the existence of the dilemma can be logically refuted.

-- Value theory approach: Choose the alternative that offers the greater good and the lesser evil.
+- Value theory approach: Choose the alternative that offers the greater good or the lesser evil.

 - Taking credit for others’ work

 - Offering a client a worse product for your own profit